SkinBookMC/.github/profile/README.md

 ### 1. Skin Search

-Easily discover a plethora of Minecraft skins using our user-friendly search feature.
+Easily discover a plethora of Minecraft skins using our user-friendly likes system.
 Whether you're looking for a specific theme or style, our platform has a wide variety of skins to explore.

 ### 2. User Lookup